JiaqiP/joe-juice-lovers/README.md

 mobile-create.js contains the vue instance for mobile-create.html (which includes 3 pages in one page)(read seminar note 1 BONUS: CREATE "PAGES" WITHIN A PAGE for more information)

-mobile-recommendations contains the vue instance for mobile-recommendation.html
+mobile-recommendations.js contains the vue instance for mobile-recommendation.html

-mobile-common contains a component (shared between vue instances)for the small shopping cart button
+mobile-common.js contains a component (shared between vue instances)for the small shopping cart button

+mobile.js contains the vue instance for mobile.html(starting page)

 the multi-language functionality is implemented in juicifer-main.js